 Sometimes they nest too low on the beach, especially loggerheads, and the eggs are washed away by next high tide.

-Our Turtle Mum was one of those who misplaced her egg boudoir.
+Our Mon Repos turtle mum was one of those who misplaced her egg boudoir.

 So once she had dropped, buried and flopped back into the water, our ranger had to dig up the clutch and re-bury the hundred or so eggs.

-We staggered back to the Turtle Centre and walked around the exhibition and the Gift Shop to buy a cursory keepsake to support Turtle conservation.
+We staggered back to the Mon Repos Turtle Centre and walked around the exhibition and the Gift Shop to buy a cursory keepsake to support Turtle conservation.

 CUT THE GLOW, LET TURTLES GO

-So if you see a turtle nesting on a beach, maximise their nesting and hatching survival and stay well way from them.
+So if you see a turtle nesting on a beach, maximise their nesting and hatching survival and stay well away from them.

-Approach only from behind, leave all lights off, and do not disturb their behaviour.
+Approach only from behind, leave all the lights off, and do not disturb their behaviour.